dachcom-digital/pimcore-i18n/docs/27_Countries.md

 There are two ways to implement a country page like `en-us`:
 1. Copy and paste the `en` document tree and rename `en` to `en-us`.
 2. Create a hardlink, call it `en-us` and set the reference to `en`.
+3. Change language to `en_US`.

-If you're using a hardlink, check out the [canonical information part](80_CanonicalLinks.md).
+> If you're using a hardlink, check out the [canonical information part](80_CanonicalLinks.md).

+## Naming Convention
+You might be wondering why we named the hard link `en-us`.
+For default documents, that's not a problem.
+But you'll run into serious troubles if you need to build static routes with it.
+Read [this section](28_StaticRoutes.md) to solve this bravely.

 ## Preparation
 Localize your [documents first](26_Languages.md).